nijoe1/filecoin-docs/smart-contracts/developing-contracts/verify-a-contract/explorer-interface/filfox.md

 ![](../../../../.gitbook/assets/smart-contracts-developing-contracts-verify-a-contract-remix.jpg)

 2. In the **File Explorer** sidebar tab, under **contracts**, right click on the contract you want to verify.
-3. From the menu, select **generate UML** to flatten the `<contract-name>.sol` file and ensure that all components and tasks are included.
+3. From the menu, select **Flatten** to flatten the `<contract-name>.sol` file and ensure that all components and tasks are included.

    A new contract with the name `<contract-name>_flattened.sol` is generated below your original contract.

 4. Ensure that the license and Solidity version in the flattened contract is the same as in your original contract.
 5. Click **Save**.
 6. Right click on `<contract-name>_flattened.sol`.
 7. In the menu, click **Download** to save the file.
 8. Note the following information, as you will need it later:
-   * The address of your deployed contract
+   - The address of your deployed contract
-   * The contract license type (if any)
+   - The contract license type (if any)
-   * The Solidity compiler version
+   - The Solidity compiler version
 9. Navigate to [Filfox](https://filfox.info/en/contract).
 10. In the form, enter the information noted previously for the deployed contract you would like to verify:
-    * The address
+    - The address
-    * The license type
+    - The license type
-    * The compiler version
+    - The compiler version

 ![](../../../../.gitbook/assets/smart-contracts-developing-contracts-verify-a-contract-filfox.jpg)